luau-lang/rfcs/docs/syntax-key-destructuring.md

 This also blocks nested destructuring, such as JavaScript's `const { a: { b } } = t` to mean `b = t.a.b`.

 ### Roblox - Property casing
 Today in Roblox, every index doubly works with camel case, such as `part.position` being equivalent to `part.Position`.
 This use is considered deprecated and frowned upon.
 However, even with variable renaming, this becomes significantly more appealing.
-For example, it is common you will only want a few pieces of informaiton from a `RaycastResult`, so you might be tempted to write:
+For example, it is common you will only want a few pieces of information from a `RaycastResult`, so you might be tempted to write:

 ```lua
 local { .position } = Workspace:Raycast(etc)